vatsarahul999/linkedlist/README.md

 ## Insert elements into LinkedList sorted

 In this program we insert the element sorted into a linked list.
 The linked list will be sorted after the insert.

+## Remove an element from a LinkedList

+In this program, we remove the element from a linked list.